 To support Al Qahwa, please donate to their tip jar at:

 Ernie Tollar is an internationally renowned musician and composer who has been contributing to the Toronto Jazz and World Music scene since 1980.
 He has performed in major jazz and folk festivals in Europe, India, Egypt, U.S.A., and across Canada.
 He can be heard with several Toronto groups including Al Qahwa (Traditional Arabic Music and Original compositions); Near East Trio (Indian/Arabic/Jazz); Moneka Arabic Jazz (North African/Arabic/Jazz); and Armenian Jazz led by Levon Ichkhanian.
-Ernie created an étude book for the ‘world woodwind’ player.
+In 2022, Ernie created an étude book for the ‘world woodwind’ player.

 Naghmeh Farahmand has performed in many well known Iranian traditional bands in Iran and festivals around the world in places such as Germany, Switzerland, Japan (Min On Festival), France (La fête de Musique), Italy, Kuwait (Women’s festival), Austria and England.
 She was honoured to perform with Hassan Nahid, Iranian master of the ney and Hengameh Akhavan, a famous singer of traditional music.
 In 2010, Naghmeh moved to Canada and started work in world music, Arabic, Bulgarian, Turkish, Indian and Jazz music.
 She has been teaching in various music institutes for 15 years and has taught master classes and workshops around the world.